-- 6.9 The Site Allocations Plan will allocate 45 sites in the remainder of the city (site references R1 R466), outside the defined city centre area.
+- 6.9 The Site Allocations Plan will allocate 43 sites in the remainder of the city (site references R1 R46), outside the defined city centre area.
 Their development for a range of uses including housing (in the region of 2244 new dwellings to 2026), employment, and open space, will help deliver the Joint Core Strategy targets for new housing and employment.
 Joint Core Strategy Policy 12 focuses on the existing suburbs (and urban/rural fringe) which are home to significant numbers of people businesses and environmental assets.
-They provide a wide range of opportunities for redevelopment regeneration and environmental enhancement. - 6.10 Please note that site R34 (land at Northumberland Street) has not been carried forward into this plan as the landowner has recently clarified that he no longer wishes to develop the site. - 6.11 The sites proposed for allocation in this plan include the strategically important East Norwich sites, including the Deal Ground and Utilities sites, identified as a priority for regeneration in JCS policy 12.
-These sites present major physical regeneration opportunities for mixed use development and enhanced green linkages from the city centre to the stage.
+They provide a wide range of opportunities for redevelopment regeneration and environmental enhancement. - 6.10 Please note that site R34 (land at Northumberland Street) was not carried forward into the pre-submission plan as the landowner clarified that he no longer wishes to develop the site.
+In addition, following consideration at Cabinet in July 2012 the Council decided to remove two other sites from the Pre-submission plan: R6 (the former Lakenham Sports Ground) and R45 (Land west of Bluebell Road). - 6.11 The sites proposed for allocation in this plan include the strategically important East Norwich sites, including the Deal Ground and Utilities sites, identified as a priority for regeneration in JCS policy 12.
+These sites present major physical regeneration opportunities for mixed use development and enhanced green linkages from the city centre to the Broads, which require area-wide coordination.
+Also included are sites in the west of the city around the University of East Anglia, and in the northern part of the city, stretching from the northern city centre to Mile Cross and New Catton. - 6.12 The plan contains some sites which were previously in (or proposed for) employment use but are now proposed to be reallocated for other uses.
+Such reallocations are generally for other purposes which will retain employment

-6 A site at Northumberland Street previously referenced as R34 is no longer proposed to be allocated: consequently there is a gap in the numbering sequence of "Rest of Norwich" sites in the current version of the plan.
-The decision has been made not to renumber sites R35-R46 at this stage to avoid potential confusion where comments have already been made against a specific site reference number; also to allow for the eventuality of further sites being added or deleted before the plan is adopted.
-Site numbering will be finalised at adoption
+&lt;sup>6 Three sites which were originally proposed to be included in the plan for the 'remainder of the city' have now been taken out of the plan, as explained in paragraph 6.10.
+The decision has been made not to renumber sites in the 'remainder of the city' to avoid potential confusion where comments have already been made against a specific site reference number, and also to allow for the eventuality of further sites being added or deleted before the plan is adopted.
+Site numbering will be finalised at adoption stage.